 In compliance with the Privacy Shield Principles, BC in the Cloud commits to resolve complaints about our collection or use of your personal information.
 European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact BC in the Cloud at:

-BC in the Cloud has further committed to refer unresolved Privacy Shield complaints to ICDR/AAA, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.icdr.org/icdr/faces/home for more information or to file a complaint.
-The services of ICDR/AAA are provided at no cost to you.
+BC in the Cloud has committed to refer unresolved Privacy Shield complaints to the International Centre for Dispute Resolution, operated by the American Arbitration Association (ICDR/AAA), an alternative dispute resolution provider.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the ICDR/AAA for more information or to file a complaint (http://go.adr.org/privacyshield.html).
+The services of the ICDR/AAA are provided at no cost to you.